esa-tu-darmstadt/tapasco/misc/documentation/tapasco-json.md

 The `kernel.json` file contains all relevant information about an HLS-target.
 It tells TaPaSCo which function to synthesize and how to attach it to the surrounding architecture.
 Thus, a valid `kernel.json` file has to contain certain attributes:

 * Name : The name of the kernel, acts as identification and can be any non-empty string.
-* TopFunction : The function to use ase top-level function for HLS and corresponds to the function name in your code.
+* TopFunction : The function to use as top-level function for HLS and corresponds to the function name in your code.
 Note, that only the name is required, not the function signature.
 * Id : Is a number which is used by TaPaSCo to identify the resulting core in HW.
 This id is an int number which is >= 1.
 * Version : Is a string that gives information about the version of your kernel.
 * Files : An array of relative filenames as strings indicating which files are required by your kernel.
 This includes the file containing the TopFunction.
-The json-parser will also resolve all filepaths and check wether the files actually exist.
+The json-parser will also resolve all filepaths and check whether the files actually exist.
 * Arguments : List of arguments the TopFunction takes.
 Each argument is represented by a json-object containing the field Name.
-Optionally, it can also specify whether the paramater is passed by value or by reference.
+Optionally, it can also specify whether the parameter is passed by value or by reference.
 * TestbenchFiles : (Optional) Additional files for use with Cosimultion
 * Description : (Optional) Description of your kernel
 * CompilerFlags : (Optional) Compiler flags for use with HLS